ms32035/firefly-iii-client/docs/AutocompleteApi.md

     # example passing only required values which don't have defaults set
     # and optional values
     try:
         # Returns all transactions, complemented with their ID, of the user returned in a basic auto-complete array.
+This endpoint is DEPRECATED and I suggest you DO NOT use it.
         api_response = api_instance.get_transactions_idac(query=query, limit=limit)
         pprint(api_response)
     except firefly_iii_client.ApiException as e: